The hotter it gets, the more I worry about fleas. At 70 to 90 degrees, fleas hatch and dogs suffer.

-When you have a dog who is itchy, scratchy and licky in the best of times, fleas make life so much more complicated.
-Fleas are the most common source of itchiness in a dog, and thus what a vet will zoom in on first.
+When you have a dog who is generally itchy, scratchy and licky, fleas make life so much more complicated.
+Fleas are the most common cause of itchiness in a dog.
+Vets will zoom in on flea control first.
 Visit after visit last year, I debated with Spike’s vet what to do about his constant paw-licking, rump-chewing and scratching.
 I was leaning heavily toward allergy testing.

 Our vet focused on flea control.
 We would turn Spike over and, sure enough, a flea or two could be seen.
 She pointed out that even if Spike had allergies, we’d still have to deal with the fleas.